(918) 250-7663

 A reliable warranty is essential to safeguard your investment.
 Without proper coverage, repair expenses can spiral out of control.
 Just as a contractor’s credentials and experience are crucial, solid warranties ensure peace of mind and long-term quality.

 Roofing warranties generally fall into two categories: Manufacturer warranties and workmanship warranties.
-Manufacturer warranties typically cover material defects for 20–50 years.
-On the other hand, workmanship warranties, which last about 1–10 years, protect against installation errors.
-For example, if your shingles fail due to a manufacturing defect, the manufacturer handles the replacement.
-However, if the failure results from improper installation, the contractor’s workmanship warranty comes into play.
+Manufacturer warranties typically cover material defects for 20 to 50 years.
+Workmanship warranties, which often last about 1 to 10 years in the 2026 market, protect against installation errors.

 Comparison Table: Manufacturer vs. Workmanship Warranties